brunobarros2093/gomde/README.md

-#  [wip] gomde (Go Markdown Editor) is a really simple markdown editor made with Golang and Fyne
+#  GOmde (Go Markdown Editor) is a really simple markdown editor made with Golang and Fyne

+Status: wip

 This version: This project is open-source; just made for fun; to play with Golang.